Finding a Top Financial Advisor Firm in South Dakota

 Based in Rapid City, Kahler Financial Group primarily serves individual clients, both above and below the high-net-worth threshold.
 The firm also has some businesses and at least one charitable organization as clients.

-The Kahler team features three advisors with the certified financial planner (CFP) designation, one of whom is also a chartered financial analyst (CFA).
+The Kahler team has three advisors with the certified financial planner (CFP) designation and one who is a chartered financial consultant (CFC).

 Kahler Financial Group Background